Registered Behavior Technician: Helping Those on the Autism Spectrum

 The Role of the Registered Behavior Technician

-Certified RBTs, working primarily with individuals on the autism spectrum in home, community and school settings, encourage socially acceptable behaviors in these individuals, as well as build and improve upon their communication, social interaction and problem-solving skills.
+A certified Registered Behavior Technician (RBT), working primarily with individuals on the autism spectrum in home, community and school settings, encourages socially acceptable behaviors in these individuals.
+They also build and improve upon their communication, social interaction and problem-solving skills.

 “The RBT is a great credential to use as a stepping stone to get your BCBA certification and/or to start a career,” Bennett said.
 “It pays a great living wage and gives you an opportunity to help individuals and their families in a way that is evidence-based and proven to be effective for individuals on the autism spectrum.”